herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 React was chosen because

 - Have to write less javascript

 - Widely used framework

 - Simple to use

 - Easy to find engineers with skills in React

 ### Bootstrap

 Bootstrap was chosen because

 - Ease of use compared to writing CSS by hand

 - Faster development time because less code needs to be written

 - Lower development costs

 - Consistency across different platforms

 ### Backend - Spring Boot

 Spring Boot was chosen because

 - It was recommended by the product owner

 - Extremely widely used

 - Easy to find engineers with knowledge of Spring Boot

 ### Relational database - MariaDB

 MariaDB was chosen because

--   Need to implement search functionality - relational database has
-    > much better performance for search operations than alternatives
+- Need to implement search functionality - relational database has \> much better performance for search operations than alternatives

 - SQL is standard and has the most amount of resources

 - Open source

 ### Payment processing - Stripe

 Stripe was chosen because

 - Industry standard payment product

 - Provides consistent user interface

--   Don't have to deal with regulatory requirements for handling credit
+- Don’t have to deal with regulatory requirements for handling credit \> card data
-    > card data

 - Can be integrated with very little code/effort

 ## **Product Functions**

 The product will perform the following main functions.

 - Searchable database of supermarket products

 - Price comparison between different sellers of equivalent products

 - Ability to choose between alternative products based on price

 - Order and delivery

 ## **User Classes and Characteristics**